 Please note that, as suggested in Reddit thread, if you leave the DriverVersion value blank, this may seem to fix the issue but the Radeon settings will not open.
 You will get a loading cursor sign and nothing else will happen no matter how many times you open the settings.

-One user also suggested to extract the driver version number from Device Manager but I feel that DirectX diagnostics tool is easier to open.
-Anyways, if you want to extract the driver version from the Device Manager, follow the steps below:
+One user also suggested to extract the driver version number from the Device Manager but I feel that DirectX diagnostics tool is easier to open.
+Anyway, if you want to extract the driver version from the Device Manager, follow the steps below:

 - Expand Display adapters and double-click Radeon adapter to open its properties.

 After restarting the computer, you will no longer get the error message “Radeon Settings Version and Driver Version Do Not Match” as we have already made sure that the version numbers of both the settings app and the actual driver are the same.

 The latest versions of AMD’s graphics drivers are designed to be used with a new version of the Radeon Settings Utility available on the Microsoft store.